Bo-Chen333/Analyzing-CIA-Factbook-Data-Using-SQLite-and-Python/README.md

 Summary Statistics(Step 2)
 -------------------------------------------------------
+Write a single query that returns the:
-minimum population<br>
+* minimum population
-maximum population<br>
+* maximum population
-minimum population growth<br>
+* minimum population growth
-maximum population growth<br>
+* maximum population growth

 Exploring Outliers(Step 3)
 -------------------------------------------------------
-Write a query that returns the countrie(s) with a population of 0.
+Write a query that returns the countrie(s) with a population of 0.<br>
-Write a query that returns the countrie(s) with a population of 7256490011.
+Write a query that returns the countrie(s) with a population of 7256490011.<br>
-In a markdown cell, type up your observations on these rows.
+In a markdown cell, type up your observations on these rows.<br>

 Histograms(Step 4)
 -------------------------------------------------------
 Using just the non-outlier rows, generate a 2 by 2 grid of histograms for the following columns:

-*population
-*population_growth
-*birth_rate
-*death_rate
+* population
+* population_growth
+* birth_rate
+* death_rate